jasminenoack/KnowledgEase/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: Auth
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement user authentication in Backbone and Rails.
+By the end of this phase, users will be able to create an account, sign in, edit their profile and view an index of other users and view other users profiles.
+I will create a modal view for sign up.
+I will also implement very basic CSS (background color margins) and ensure that I can push a working app to heroku with working assets.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Questions
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will implement API CRUD routes for questions.
+These will allow users to create, edit and view questions.
+A user will also be able to list his question as anonymous.
+The user landing page at the end of this phase will list a pagination of the most recent questions instead of the user index made in the previous phase.
+A user will be able to view and edit his own questions.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: User/Question Join Tables

-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to create a few different ways for users to interact with questions.
+I will create two join tables to implement primary relationships of wanting an answer and asking another user to answer.
+A user will be able to indicate that we wants an answer to a question by clicking a button on the question page.
+A user will also be able to ask another user on the site to answer his question.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: answers
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+In this phase I will add the ability for users to answer questions.
+I will create api routes that allow the user to find questions.
+I will make it possible for a user to view all answers to questions and add his own.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: comments
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will need to develop a polymorphic relationship to implement comments.
+Users will be able to post comments on questions, answers, and other users.

 [Details][phase-five]

-### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
-- [ ] User avatars
-- [ ] Typeahead search bar
+## Phase 6 topics
+I will implement topics which will include both a topic table and a join table allowing for a many to many relationship with questions.
+I will also create a join table that will let users indicate topics they know about.
+With this information I will implement the answer page which will list questions that a user has stated he knows about.
+I will also implement a topic page which will show topics that a user knows about.

+[Details][phase-six]

+## phase 7 following
+I will implelement a polymorphic join table that will connect users to topics, users, and questions which they want to follow.
+I will use this data to create the base views that will be used on the landing page of a signed in user designed to show topics which the user has indicated that he has an interest in.

+[Details][phase-seven]

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md
+[phase-seven]: ./docs/phases/phase7.md